What to Look for in a Crystal Meth Detox Center

 As stated above, crystal meth-induced psychosis can last for up to a year or longer after the individual stops abusing the drug, and the other symptoms caused by withdrawal often linger as well.
-In a study from the U.S. Department of Health and Human Services, cravings experienced by a group of methamphetamine dependent individuals lasted five weeks, the entire duration of the study and beyond, which was even longer than the symptoms associated with depression and psychosis lasted.
+In a study from the Society for the Study of Addiction, cravings experienced by a group of methamphetamine dependent individuals lasted five weeks, the entire duration of the study and beyond, which was even longer than the symptoms associated with depression and psychosis lasted.
 Because the study did not exceed five weeks, there was no data on how many weeks the cravings lasted in total.

 Because of the fact that crystal meth withdrawal symptoms last so long, it may be necessary for someone to be in detox for a longer period of time than most other drug detox programs require or offer.
 For example, most individuals are able to detox from heroin and other opioids in about a week, but the withdrawal symptoms from crystal meth can cause the need for treatment to last much longer.
 Long term care facilities will be able to help the individual during a longer detox program and aid in transitioning them into addiction treatment once they are ready, instead of attempting to push through the withdrawal process much faster.

 Ultimately, the best choice for a detox center will come down to the individual’s comfort with the facility and the healthcare professionals there.
 This can be determined by touring the facility before making a decision and ensuring that the addict will be able to attend treatment as comfortably as possible.
 If an individual feels safe and comfortable during treatment, no matter what stage, they will be more likely to stay at the facility, to finish the program, and to continue on, at the suggestion of their doctor, to the next stage of treatment.
 It is absolutely essential that the detox center chosen makes the individual feel relaxed and safe as well as meets all of their needs.

 Looking for the Right Crystal Meth Detox Center